 -PK def (Pyruvate Kinase Deficiency) is a genetic disease in which a red blood cell enzyme (PK) is lacking, therefore the red blood cell energy metabolism does not happen correctly.
-The result is a haemolytic anaemia, that can either be mild and detectable or not evident until the cat is grown up.
+The result is a hemolytic anemia, that can either be mild and detectable or not evident until the cat is grown up.

--HCM (Hypertrophic Cardiomyopathy) is a form of hearth disease in which the hearth walls will slowly become thicker, so there will be less space available and less blood will be pumped.
+-HCM (Hypertrophic Cardiomyopathy) is a form of heart disease in which the heart walls will slowly become thicker, so there will be less space available and less blood will be pumped.
 This can lead to an altered heartbeat, difficulty in breathing, difficulty in walking and hearth failure.

 All of our Studs and Queens are negative to PRA and PK deficiency.

 We also test them regularly for the heart.

 Food and Nutrition

 The Bengal Cat is an active and energetic cat, with a more muscular structure than the average domestic cat.

 It is important to give them a quality diet with a good amount of proteins, to make sure that they stay healthy and develop well during their growth.